Welp. I’ve managed to avoid writing for this long, I figured it was time to get something down on this thing.

 A tropical storm, cyclone, tropical depression, hurricane… derives its energy from a source.
 This source is what fuels the heavy rain, high waves, devastating damage… doubt.

 Last year, I did in fact, go through a hurricane of doubt.
 I broke up with my first boyfriend, had no job and no motivation to get one.
 I woke up everyday staring at the ceiling wondering what my purpose was.
 Having daily pity parties started to become habit and I cried.
 A lot.
-Throughout that relationship, I wanted so badly to just get going with school and try my hardest “preparing” to be a wife.
+Throughout that relationship, we talked quite a bit about marriage – I wanted so badly to just get going with school to have something under my belt and try my hardest “preparing” to be a wife.
 How do you even prepare for that?
+Are there qualifications?
 ESPECIALLY in a hurricane of doubt?
 At this point, I was already struggling to stay afloat the doubts stained in my heart.
 Not specifically about the relationship, but about my own abilities and my life.
 I convinced myself that I wouldn’t be a good wife (rather a lazy one) because I didn’t have a stable job, a stable income and had no idea what I wanted to go to school for.
 On top of everything, I focused my happiness on this long distance relationship.
 I eventually began to doubt his abilities when he failed to meet the completely unrealistic expectations I set up because of my doubts.

 Okay… let’s jump back to hurricanes for a second here.
 Weighing the pros and cons, inevitably, hurricanes are awful and destructive.
 There really are no encouraging pros.
 However, though heavy rains cause flooding inland, there is possibility that the once dusky and mysterious sky will relieve drought conditions and grow greener grass on the other side.